All Episodes

 It's great to be with you, Rush Limbaugh and the Excellence in Broadcasting Network, where I, your highly trained broadcast specialist, demonstrate daily how it's done, meeting and surpassing all audience expectations daily.

-Telephone number 800-282-2882, the email address L Rushbo at EIB net.com.
+Telephone number 800-282-2882, the email address LRushbo at eibnet.com.

-Demonstrating exactly why we call them drive-by media.
+Drive-by media demonstrating exactly why we call them drive-by media.

-Running around wildly ruining people's lives, with me coming behind to mop up the mess while they head on down the highway to destroy somebody else's life.
+Running around wildly ruining people's lives with me coming behind to mop up the mess while they head on down the highway to destroy somebody else's life.

-There's a whole lot of new Do you know there are three stories, Dawn?
+Do you know there are three stories, Dawn?

 Three stories today on the front page of the New York Times about Sarah Palin's family.